Understanding Public Performance Rights

 How to obtain performance rights

 A select few videos and media titles in the Cline Library collection are purchased with public performance rights.
-You can find out which of our titles has rights by contacting Content, Access, and Delivery Services.
+You can find out which of our titles has rights by contacting Content, Discovery and Delivery Services.
 Most of these titles are documentaries or education related and not popular films.

 If the media you wish to use for your event/screening does not already have performance rights, you must contact the copyright holder to obtain them.
 Individuals and organizations are responsible for obtaining performance rights for their event/screening.